ichistmeinname/Currygle/README.md

 Installation
 -------------

-This directory contains cabal-file, for the installation you simply have to run cabal.
+This directory contains a cabal-file, for the installation you simply have to run cabal.
+Futhermore, Curr(y)gle depends on the Holumbus-Searchengine, which exists as a submodule.

+    $ git submodule init
+    $ git submodule update
     $ cabal sandbox init
     $ cabal sandbox add-source holumbus
     $ cabal configure
     $ cabal build
     $ cabal install

-Alternatively you can use the provided *Setup.hs*.
-    $ runhaskell Setup.hs configure
-    $ runhaskell Setup.hs build
-    $ runhaskell Setup.hs install

 How-to-use
 -----------